Cody Bellinger Player Props: Cubs vs. Mets

 Cody Bellinger At The Plate

+- Bellinger enters this game on a nine-game hitting streak.
+Over the course of his last games, he's hitting .625.

+- In 76.8% of his 82 games this season, Bellinger has picked up at least one hit.
+He's also had 29 multi-hit games.

-- He has hit a home run in 15 games this season (18.5%), leaving the park in 4.7% of his trips to the plate.
+- In 18.3% of his games this year, he has hit a long ball, and 4.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.